soheilshapouri/epidemics_collectivism/README.md

 # epidemics_collectivism
-This repository contains files related to the epidemics and collectivism project
+This repository contains files related to the epidemics and collectivism project.
+The first paper is publisheed and the second one is under review.

 Shapouri, S. (2022).
 Of Germs and Cultures; Parasite Stress as the Origin of Individualism-Collectivism.
 Evolutionary Psychological Science. https://doi.org/10.1007/s40806-022-00335-y